michael-pruglo/aesthetics/README.md

 Will give 2 boosts to `d`, one decrease to `a`, and then process `dc a b`

+Click on tags to open the Tag Manager and change them on disk.<br>
+Click on any media to open the full version in an external program

 ### Run tests with
 ```bash